-- 1. Illustrate the synthesis and applications of polymers and moulding processes. - 2.
-Describe the concept of phase rule and its applications in alloy preparation. - 3.
-Relate the concept of corrosion with the protection of metals from corrosion. - 4.
-Examine about energy storage devices including solar cells. - 5.
-Interpret the knowledge on classification, synthesis and applications of abrasives and refractories.
+1) Understand the synthesis and applications of various types of polymers and moulding processes.

+- 2) Understand the concept of phase rule and its applications, which is applicable in alloy preparation. - 3) Understand the concept of corrosion and to apply the knowledge in the protection of different metals from corrosion. - 4) Gain the knowledge about various energy storage devices, especially solar energy. - 5) Have the knowledge of converting solar energy into most needy electrical energy efficiently and economically to reduce the environmental pollution. - 6) Gain knowledge on classification, synthesis and applications of abrasives and refractories.